Preimplantation Genetic Testing for Aneuploidy (PGT-A)

 Sadly, it is possible for all the embryos analysed to be abnormal and therefore for no embryo transfer to happen.
 There is an association between maternal age and the number of embryos produced in a cycle.
 Cycles producing more embryos from younger couples have an increased chance of having at least one normal embryo but this is not guaranteed and may also depend on the reason for PGT-A. It is important to know that not all pregnancies conceived following PGT-A continue to full term and that miscarriage can still happen.

-- Success rates of PGS
+Success rates of PGT-A

 Recent sources from laboratories providing this technique to clinics have suggested clinical pregnancy rates as high as 65% per cycle with transfer of a euploid embryo.
 Unlike undiagnosed embryos the chances of success appear to be similar across all age groups.
 Recent studies suggest PGT-A can improve clinical pregnancy rates and decease miscarriage rates although more trials are needed before we can be reassured that this technique is effective and can be applied in routine practice.

-- What are the risks of PGS?
+What are the risks of PGT-A?

 - Risk of PGS Misdiagnosis: The chromosomes in an embryo may not be the same in every cell.
 This is known as chromosomal mosaicism.
 By sampling a larger number of cells in a day 5 embryo this risk becomes reduced in comparison with sampling a single cell in earlier embryos.
 PGT-A accuracy is approximately 98-99% however ante- natal screening may be recommended in addition.